LACASSE BACKSTOPS PROVIDENCE TO 4-0 SHUTOUT WIN OVER PRINCETON

-Junior goaltender Genevieve Lacasse earned her eleventh career shutout for PC
+Junior goaltender Genevieve Lacasse makes 35 stops for Friars

 PROVIDENCE, R.I. - The Providence College women's ice hockey team received a goal and an assist from junior Ashley Cottrell (Sterling Heights, Mich.) and 35 saves from junior goalie Genevieve Lacasse en route to a 4-0 victory today over visiting Princeton.